opensearch-project/reporting/kibana-reports/README.md

 - `yarn start`

-  Starts Kibana and includes this plugin.
-Kibana will be available on `localhost:5601`.
+  Starts OpenSearch Dashboards and includes this plugin.
+OpenSearch Dashboards will be available on `localhost:5601`.

 - `yarn test:jest`

   Runs the plugin tests.

-## Contributing to Kibana reports for Open Distro
+## Contributing to OpenSearch Dashboards reports for Open Distro

 We welcome you to get involved in development, documentation, testing the kibana reports plugin.
 See our [CONTRIBUTING.md](./CONTRIBUTING.md) and join in.

-Since this is a Kibana plugin, it can be useful to review the [Kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) alongside the documentation around [Kibana plugins](https://www.elastic.co/guide/en/kibana/master/kibana-plugins.html) and [plugin development](https://www.elastic.co/guide/en/kibana/master/plugin-development.html).
+Since this is a OpenSearch Dashboards plugin, it can be useful to review the [OpenSearch Dashboards contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) alongside the documentation around [OpenSearch Dashboards plugins](https://www.elastic.co/guide/en/kibana/master/kibana-plugins.html) and [plugin development](https://www.elastic.co/guide/en/kibana/master/plugin-development.html).

 ## Code of Conduct